olimorris/hledger-forecast/README.md

 ### Columns

-The `csv` file _should_ contain a header row with the following columns:
+The `CSV` file _should_ contain a header row with the following columns:

 - `type` - (string) - The type of forecast entry.
 One of `monthly`, `quarterly`, `half-yearly`, `yearly`, `once` or `custom`
 - `frequency` - (string) - The frequency that the type repeats with (only if `custom`).
 As per hledger's [periodic rule syntax](https://hledger.org/dev/hledger.html#periodic-transactions)